Activities After Hip Replacement

 Return to Work

-Depending on the type of activities you do on the job and the speed of your recovery, it may be several weeks before you are able to return to work.
+Depending on the type of activities you do on the job and the speed of your recovery, it may take from several days to several weeks before you are able to return to work.
 Your doctor will advise you when it is safe to resume your normal work activities.

 Sports and Exercise